Terascale-All-sensing-Research-Studio/vr-queue-waiting-sound-dataset/ObjectNames/README.md

 * reception_desk_front
 * reception_desk_side

-The following ObjectNames represent the ceiling of the doctor's office receptionist area.
+The following ObjectNames represent the ceiling and floor of the doctor's office receptionist area.
 They are not labeled in the image.
 * ceiling
+* floor